meridian-analytics/korus/docs/source/introduction.rst

 There are two ways to use Korus:

- 1. Write your own Python scripts using the Korus Python API
+ 1. Write your own Python scripts using the Korus application programming interface (API)
- 2. Use the Korus command-line-interface application, `korus-cli`
+ 2. Use the Korus command-line-interface (CLI) application

 Korus CLI